ROCm/rocm_smi_lib/docs/install/install.rst

 --------------------------
 Use the following instructions to install AMDGPU using ROCm:

-1. Install amdgpu driver:

-  See the following example, your release and link may differ.
+1. Install amdgpu driver.
+Refer to the following example, your release and link may differ.
 The `amdgpu-install --usecase=rocm` triggers both an amdgpu driver update and ROCm SMI packages to be installed on your device.

 .. code-block:: shell